 Hole 7 is a tree-lined par 5, dogleg right.
 The fairway has several mounds to it and goes uphill as the dogleg starts.
 The fairway then rolls down to the green.
-It is possible for a mid-handicapper to have any shot at getting to the green in two, you need to play up the left side of the fairway.
+For a mid-handicapper to have any shot at getting to the green in two, you need to play up the left side of the fairway.

 Did You Know

 Playing tickets are checked on the third tee — after you cross the slough and near a snack shack.
 The reason for this is simply tradition (and the practice may stop in the future).
 I was told by many that the hot dogs at the small seasonal snack shop on the 3rd tee are the best in the city.
 Originally, the short (or “women’s”) green on 10 was the first hole and there were 2 second holes: over the water to the far 10th green (for men) and the present 11th hole (for women).

 There is also a wetlands overlay within 150 feet of the water, where application of chemicals are restricted.
 It is a Youth on Course participant.

 An interesting and (for Portlanders) convenient course that has a pretty fair price.

 - Address: 3509 NE Columbia Blvd., Portland, Oregon 97211

 - Pros: Scott Kieger (PGA; Oregon Open winner; US Senior Open participant; former coach at University of Oregon)